thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 reusable HTML fragments without a common root element on which to put the XML namespace.

-To add the Thymeleaf nature to your project: right-click a project >> Thymeleaf >> Add Thymeleaf Nature.
+To add the Thymeleaf nature to your project: right-click a project >> Configure >> Add Thymeleaf Nature.

 Using either method, you should now start getting content assist for any dialect